nomeata/isa-where-to-move/README.md

    moved.

-   The logic is as follows: In the list of dependencies of the current theory, find the first (i.e. most primitive) theory that contains all theories of all lemmas used by the theorem in question.
+   The logic is as follows: In the list of dependencies of the current theory, find the first (i.e. most primitive) theory that already contains all constants occurring in the theorem, and all lemmas occurring in its proof.

  * `where_to_move` *thm*